jsalhi/584-GOAT/README.txt

 -Write ~5 files of example query workloads from a unique user
     Eg. User1 ran these 5 queries in this order,
         User2 ran these 7 in this order, etc
+-Hard code everything that is needed for queries
--Add something to handle if RDD is in memory or not -Hard code everything that is needed for queries
+-Add something to handle if RDD is in memory or not

 Jaleel:
--Write a function that takes in a list of files of queries and trains apriori on that
+-Add something to handle if RDD is in memory or not

 File Locations: